In this post

 A lifestyle spending account (LSA) allows employees to customize their benefits to their unique needs and gives employers more flexibility to design a program that meets organizational goals.
 Employers pre-fund the account, and employees can spend it on various eligible expenses such as wellness, mental health, professional development, childcare, or food.

-Our benchmarking report found LSAs to be the second-most popular perk among Benepass customers, with 40% of companies offering them at an average of $185 in monthly funds.
+Our benchmarking report found LSAs to be the most popular perk among Benepass customers, with 66% of companies offering them at a median of $780 in annual funds.
 A recent Mercer survey also discovered that 70% of companies have considered adding an LSA to their benefits package because it empowers companies to increase employee compensation, reduce point solution fatigue, and create more inclusive benefits programs.

 Download our complete benchmarking guide to dig into benchmarking data for various types of benefits from companies of all sizes and industries.